Large language model: Emergent abilities

-At point(s) referred to as breaks, the lines change their slopes, appearing on a linear-log plot as a series of linear segments connected by arcs.
+At point(s) referred to as breaks, the lines change their slopes, appearing on a linear–log plot as a series of linear segments connected by arcs.

-Performance of bigger models on various tasks, when plotted on a log-log scale, appears as a linear extrapolation of performance achieved by smaller models.
+Performance of bigger models on various tasks, when plotted on a log–log scale, appears as a linear extrapolation of performance achieved by smaller models.
 However, this linearity may be punctuated by "break(s)" in the scaling law, where the slope of the line changes abruptly, and where larger models acquire "emergent abilities".
 They arise from the complex interaction of the model's components and are not explicitly programmed or designed.

-One of the emergent abilities is in-context learning from example demonstrations.
-In-context learning is involved in tasks, such as:
+Proposed examples of emergent abilities include: